aj-hoang/restful-app-python/README.md

      * Server: http://127.0.0.1:8000
      * Documentation: http://127.0.0.1:8000/docs
          * You can interact using the docs page to execute requests

+_Logs can be viewed in the `app.log` file which will be in the root directory of this project_

 ## Running tests
 Once a poetry shell is active, run `pytest` which will run the tests under the tests directory.